-The sun catfish (Horabagrus brachysoma), which is also known as Günther’s catfish or yellow catfish, can often be seen in tanks nowadays, though it’s not a fish for everyone.
+The sun catfish (lat.
+Horabagrus brachysoma), which is also known as eclipse catfish, can often be seen in tanks nowadays, though it’s not a fish for everyone.
 This article has information about how large the fish can grow and who it represents danger to.

 Habitat in the wild

-The fish is endemic in Kerala state, India, and it dwells in Kerala backwater areas, in Vembanad lake, the Periyar and Chalakudy Rivers.
-The sun catfish prefer thickly planted areas with slow water flow.
+The sun catfish is endemic in Kerala state, India, and it dwells in Kerala backwater areas, in Vembanad lake, the Periyar and Chalakudy Rivers.
+The fish prefer thickly planted areas with slow water flow.
 As a rule, these are low-land river areas and backwaters with a muddy or sandy bottom.

 Difficulties in keeping